Georeferencing: a second life to old maps

 For georeferencing use is made of the innovative software of Georeferencer, version 4.
 Features in this version include various viewing possibilities (Overlay, Grid view to compare multiple maps, Swipe, Spy Glass, and built in 3D viewer), Transcribe and GeoEditors, and the availability of georeferenced files for re-use in own GIS applications.

-- 'This map/Georeference' window, with the logo of Utrecht University
+- the Georeference application with the logo of Utrecht University

 This window allows you to georeference maps, view maps in 2D and 3D, geoedit maps, get map links for GIS apps, transcribe annotations on the maps, and more.